ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - After the script has successfully finished and the IBEX server has been started, run `instrument_test.bat` in the same folder and follow the instructions.

 ### upgrading IBEX to the latest version
+- If an instrument, check D: network drive status as above
 - Ensure the instrument is running and in a setup state (e.g. so you can take screenshots of blocks, motors, running VIs, etc.)
 - Ensure all command lines to EPICS are closed
 - Run `<public share>\ibex_utils\installation_and_upgrade\instrument_deploy.bat` (or for 32-bit releases run with the parameter `x86`)